moxiegirl/docker/docs/reference/commandline/daemon.md

 # Default cgroup parent

-Use the `--cgroup-parent` option to set the default cgroup (control group) parent to used in all containers. cgroups are a feature of the Linux kernel.
-You use them to limit a container's access to the host's resources.
-If you don't specify the `--cgroup-parent` option, the daemon uses `/docker` as the parent.
+The cgroups (control group) feature is used to limit a container's access to the host's resources.
+The `--cgroup-parent` option sets the default cgroup  parent for all containers.
+You can also set this option per container when you call `docker create` or `docker run` commands.
+The subcommand value overrides the daemon's `--cgroup-parent` option setting.

-If the cgroup has a leading forward slash (`/`), the cgroup parent is the `root` `cgroup`.
-Without the slash in the value, the cgroup is created under the `daemoncgroup` parent.
+The Docker host stores cgroups in relation to the `/sys/fs/cgroup/memory` root directory.
+Where the cgroup is created in relation to this root directory, depends on whether and how you specify the `--cgroup-parent` option value.
+If you don't specify the `--cgroup-parent` option, the daemon uses `/sys/fs/cgroup/memory/docker` as the parent.

-Assuming the daemon is using  `daemoncgroup`, `--cgroup-parent=/foobar` creates a cgroup in `/sys/fs/cgroup/memory/foobar`, wheras using `--cgroup-parent=foobar` creates the cgroup in `/sys/fs/cgroup/memory/daemoncgroup/foobar`
+If you set this option, the option value can start with a leading forward slash (`/`) or without one.
+The presence or absence of a slash determines where the cgroup is located in the `/sys/fs/cgroup/memory` directory.
+If you specify a slash in the value, for example `--cgroup-parent=/foobar`, Docker creates a `/sys/fs/cgroup/memory/foobar` folder.

-This setting can also be set per container, using the `--cgroup-parent` option on `docker create` and `docker run`, and takes precedence over the `--cgroup-parent` option on the daemon.
+If you don't include the slash, Docker creates a `/sys/fs/cgroup/memory/daemoncgroup` folder and places your group within it.
+For example, if you specify `--cgroup-parent=foobar` the system creates the cgroup in the `/sys/fs/cgroup/memory/daemoncgroup/foobar` directory.